-Likewise, all full-time employees with a contract are subject to all policies and procedures detailed herein, except where they differ from the contract.
-When PTO differs in the policy and procedure from their contract, the contract may prevail.
+Likewise, all full-time employees with a contract are likewise subject to all policies and procedures detailed herein, except where they differ from the contract.
+Where they differ with the contract, the contract may prevail.

 Hires outside of these categories, employees are given leave equivalent to Policy "P.3.4 PTO - Finance Department, PR/HR Specialist, EMS Outreach Department."
 Currently there are no employees to whom this would apply.